Apply to Start a Tokeativity Chapter

 Q: Are there more steps to the application process after I submit?

 A: If your application seems like a good fit, we will setup a video chat/interview to learn more about you and your vision for the chapter.
 Once you are approved and we decide to establish you as the main leader, we have some paperwork to sign.
 We will then send you information about how to get started.
 After review, you’ll need to set up a call with our Chapter Coordinator to go over any last min questions.
-From that point, you can submit a proposal and after approval, we can create a landing page and start planning our first events together!
+From that point, we can start with getting you off the ground with online meetings!

 Q: How often do all of the chapters meet?

-A: We host an all chapter call once a month in our online classroom!
+A: We host an all chapter call once a month!
 It is a great way to meet the other Tokeativity leaders around the world and share ideas about everything from event planning to cannabis normalization and feminism.
 Once approved, you will be invited to this all chapter call through the on-boarding process.

 Q: Is applying for a chapter first come first serve?